pcmasuzzo/pcmasuzzo.github.io/pages/cancer/chemo-pills.md

 Unfortunately, this was not the case.
 After surgery, the doctors explained to me that there was still _residual invasive disease_ in my body, which meant my chances for a relapse were too high if we didn't do anything else.

-My oncologist advised an extra six months of oral chemotherapy, and in August 2024 I started assuming _capecitabine_.
+My oncologist advised an extra six months of oral chemotherapy, and in August 2024 I started with _capecitabine_.

 ### two pictures a day
-When I started assuming the oral chemotherapy, I thought I needed something to help me record the moment, something that would remind me I was going through the extra pain for a reason, in order to survive, to have a real chance at it.
+When I started taking oral chemotherapy, I thought I needed something to help me record the moment, something that would remind me I was going through the extra pain for a reason, in order to survive, to have a real chance at it.

 So I started taking pictures of the pills, two pictures a day for every day of chemotherapy.
 I started on August 7th 2024 and finished on January 14th 2025.